-At the north end of the South Beach waterfront, the San Francisco Fire Department and City will developed the a newPier 221⁄2 -Ffireboat Setation in 2021, at Pier 221⁄2, adjacentnext to Rincon Park.
-Designed on a floating pier adapted to sea level rise, with modern equipment to support emergency operations, This facilityPier 221⁄2 plays a key, purposea critical element inof City and Bay Area disaster response plans, will support modern equipment and emergency response operations necessary to serve not only.
-San Francisco and but the entire region.
-The new-fireboat station also is designed will be constructed on a floating barge designed to adapt to rising tides and to respect the setting of the historic Fire Station 35, a designated City landmark and a contributing resource in the Embarcadero Historic District.
-In addition to providing The fireboats will be a maritime focal point at the base of the Bay Bridge, Pier 221⁄2 provides an education about waterfront adaptation needs and opportunities.
-A as the fireboat station barge rises and falls with the tides, this facility will also provide ongoing education about waterfront adaptation needs and opportunities.
+At the north end of the South Beach waterfront, the San Francisco Fire Department and City developed the Pier 221⁄2 Fireboat Station in 2021, next to Rincon Park.
+Designed on a floating pier adapted to sea level rise, with modern equipment to support emergency operations, Pier 221⁄2 plays a key purpose in City and Bay Area disaster response plans to serve San Francisco and the region.
+The fireboat station also is designed to respect historic Fire Station 35, a City landmark and contributing resource in the Embarcadero Historic District.
+In addition to providing a maritime focal point at the base of the Bay Bridge, Pier 221⁄2 provides an education about waterfront adaptation needs and opportunities as the fireboat station barge rises and falls with the tides.

-The South Beach waterfront includes a valuable deep-water berth along the eastern apron of Piers 30-32.
-The berth is valuable because it is the only location between the Ferry Building and China Basin that can accommodate deep waterlarge passenger cruise, military and commercial ships, and serve City disaster response needsvessels.
-This berth also is valuable because it does not require costly dredging, and due to because the strong Bay tides which naturally maintain deep water at this location without costly dredging requirements.
-Piers 30-32 maintains a strong maritime presence, hHosting many different types of visiting historic, ceremonial, military, and research vessels, including well as the naval ships showcased here eaeach year during Fleet Week, Piers 30-32 maintains a strong maritime presence in South Beach.
+The South Beach waterfront includes a valuable deep-water berth along the eastern apron of Piers 30-32, the only location between the Ferry Building and China Basin that can accommodate deep water ships and serve City disaster response needs.
+This berth also is valuable because it does not require costly dredging, due to strong Bay tides, which naturally maintain deep water at this location.
+Hosting many types of visiting historic, ceremonial, military, and research vessels, including naval ships showcased each year during Fleet Week, Piers 30-32 maintains a strong maritime presence in South Beach.
 The Port has a deep interest in maintaining this important maritime resource.
 However, it is clear that significant investment is needed to ensure that the berth remains operational, due to the deteriorating condition of Piers 30-32.
 Any such investment will likely require coordination with a larger strategy to improve and intensify use at Piers 30-32 (see Objective 4).